Northrop Grumman Corporation provides technologically advanced, innovative products, services, and integrated solutions in aerospace, electronics,

 Space Systems designs, develops, manufactures, and integrates spacecraft systems, subsystems and electronic and communications payloads.
 Major programs include the James Webb Space Telescope (JWST), Advanced Extremely High Frequency (AEHF) payload, and many restricted programs.

-Advanced Programs & Technology creates advanced technologies and concepts to satisfy existing and emerging
+Strategic Programs & Technology creates advanced technologies and concepts to satisfy existing and emerging

 customer needs.
 This business area matures these technologies and concepts to